-Fragrance allergens act as haptens, low molecular weight chemicals that cause an immune response only when attached to a carrier protein.
-However, not all sensitizing fragrance chemicals are directly reactive, but require previous activation.
-A prehapten is a chemical that itself causes little or no sensitization, but is transformed into a hapten in the skin (bioactivation), usually via enzyme catalysis.
-It is not always possible to know whether a particular allergen that is not directly reactive acts as a prehapten or a prohapten , or both.
+Fragrance allergens act as haptens, which are small molecules that cause an immune reaction only when attached to a carrier protein.
+However, not all sensitizing fragrance chemicals are directly reactive, but some require previous activation.
+A prehapten is a chemical that itself causes little or no sensitization, but it is transformed into a hapten outside the skin by a chemical reaction (oxidation in air or reaction with light) without the requirement of an enzyme.